(third-person singular simple present spends, present participle spending, simple past and past participle spent)

 - To pay out (money).

-- To be exhausted or consumed.
+- (intransitive) To waste or wear away; to be consumed.

 - Energy spends in the using of it.

 - To be diffused; to spread.

 - (mining) To break ground; to continue working.

 From Middle English spenden, from Old English *spendan (attested in compounds Äspendan (“to spend"), forspendan (“to use up, consume")), from Proto-Germanic *spendanÄ…, *spendÅnÄ… (“to spend"), borrowed from Latin expendere (“to weigh out").
 Cognate with Old High German spentÅn (“to consume, use, spend") (whence German spenden (“to donate, provide")), Middle Dutch spenden (“to spend, dedicate"), Old Icelandic spenna (“to spend").